-An entry for a Kunst am Bau (Percentage-for-Art) closed competition on the occasion of the renovation of the historical port of Stralsund, Germany.
+An entry for a Percent-for-Art competition (nichtoffener Kunstwettbewerb) on the occasion of the renovation of the historical port of Stralsund, Germany.

-Description: The wave is both a timeless symbol of the ocean – and an urgent force/corps of warning to the sharp rise of sea levels and extreme weather events, accelerated by global warming.
+From the proposal: The wave is both a timeless symbol of the ocean–and an urgent force/corps of warning to the sharp rise of sea levels and extreme weather events, accelerated by global warming.
 The self-illuminated wave-shaped sculptures cling to the two light towers installed in the port.
-Their shape is reminiscent of a sea monster– as both a warning to the forces of nature and positioned as gatekeepers of the historical harbor.
+Their shape is reminiscent of a sea monster–as both a warning to the forces of nature and positioned as gatekeepers of the historical harbor.

 Modeling: Nevo Bar, Rachid Moro: image processing